hawkw/mnemosyne/doc/functions.md

 Def syntax
 ----------

+Here are a couple options for how type signatures for function definition might end up looking.
+I'm personally leaning towards the Haskell/Lux style syntax, but we'll see...

 #### Haskell/Lux style signatures

 Matching function syntax with general def (where `(fn <signature> <body>)` means the same thing as `(lambda <signature> <body>)`, and function bodies are defined in the Haskellular pattern-matchy style).